Pinterest Hidden Image

 • Flavor the sugar: Add the sugar and lemon zest to a large mixing bowl and use your fingertips to rub the zest into the sugar.

-• Add dry ingredients: Add the sifted flour, baking powder, baking soda, and salt to the bowl with the wet ingredients and fold with a spatula until just combined and there aren't any visible pockets of flour - be careful not to overmix the batter.
+• Add dry ingredients: Add half of the wet ingredients to the bowl with the wet ingredients and fold with a spatula until just combined but there are still a few visible streaks of flour.

 • Storage: Store in an airtight container at room temperature for up to 3 days, or in the fridge for up to 5-6 days.
 You can also freeze this cake in an airtight container and defrost it a couple of hours before serving.